I have some bad news for you: Your target audience is hurting your business.

 And when you do this, your business grows.

 It’s time to throw away the old way of creating target audiences and start using something that works better.
-As I mentioned earlier, there’s a tool that exists to help you ask these questions.
-It’s the StoryBrand Framework.
+As I mentioned earlier, there are frameworks and tools that exists to help you ask these questions.

 In fact, this is only two of the seven aspects to creating a clear message your customers respond to.
 These two questions focus on getting to know your customer, the other five parts help you clearly describe what you do and why people should buy (without being a pushy salesman).